Scientific Name

 How to Grow and Care

-Though Opuntia will grow just fine in a garden, they can be grown in pots as well.
-To repot, ensure the soil is dry, remove the pot and knock away the old soil.
+Though Opuntia will grow just fine in a garden, they can also be grown in pots.
+To repot, ensure the soil is dry, remove the pot, and remove the old soil.
 After treating any cuts with fungicide, place the prickly pear in a new pot and backfill it with potting soil.
-As with a new cutting, make sure not to water a newly repotting Prickly Pear for a brief period to avoid rotting its roots.
+As with a new cutting, ensure not to water a newly repotting Prickly Pear for a brief period to avoid rotting its roots.

 See more at How to Grow and Care for Opuntia.